Adjusted Basis

 Adjusted basis is the updated basis figure used after tax-relevant changes alter the original cost basis of an asset.

 Adjusted basis is the updated basis figure used after tax-relevant changes alter the original Cost Basis of an asset.
-In plain language, it is the basis number taxpayers use when the original cost basis is no longer the complete tax story.
+In plain language, it is the basis number taxpayers use once later events have increased or decreased the original starting amount.

 Why It Matters

 Adjusted basis matters because many taxpayers assume basis never changes after an asset is acquired.
-In practice, later events can alter the basis figure used for gain-or-loss reporting.
+In practice, later events such as capital improvements, depreciation, or certain prior tax adjustments can change the figure used for gain-or-loss reporting.
 That means the eventual sale analysis may need more than the original purchase number.

 Where It Appears in a Real Tax Workflow

 Adjusted basis becomes relevant when a taxpayer prepares to report the sale or other disposition of property and realizes the original basis has changed over time.
-The taxpayer then uses the adjusted figure in the Schedule D or other asset-reporting workflow.
+The taxpayer recalculates basis, compares that updated figure with the amount realized, and then uses the adjusted number in the Schedule D, Form 4797, or other asset-reporting workflow.
+When prior depreciation is involved, adjusted basis is one of the key numbers that helps determine whether Depreciation Recapture becomes part of the sale story.

 Practical Example